xiazeyu/infomall-org-uva/content/en/docs/tutorial/globus.md

 linkTitle: "Globus"
 weight: 9
 description: >
-  Fite transfer with Globus
+  File transfer with Globus
 ---

 # Getting the Cosmoflow data via globus commandline

 ## Data Directory

-We will showcase how to transfer the cosmoflow data via globus commandline tools.
+We will showcase how to transfer data via globus commandline tools.

 In our axample we will use the data directory as

 ```bash
 export DATA=/project/bii_dsc_community/$USER/cosmoflow/data